rashed079/Convolutional-Neural-Network/README.md

 # Project Overview

-In this project, we will build a convolutional neural network (CNN) to classify images of cats and dogs.
+In this project, I have built a convolutional neural network (CNN) to classify images of cats and dogs.
 The project includes the following steps:

 1. **Training the Model**:
    - The CNN will be trained on a dataset consisting of: